Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Foundational Principles in Multimodal Research

 Modality interactions study how modality elements interact to give rise to new information when integrated together for task \textit{inference}.
-We note an important difference between modality connections and interactions: connections exist within the modality data itself, while interactions only arise when modalities are integrated and processed together, such as within a multimodal model.
-In other words, modality interactions arise when some inference is performed over two or more modalities, bringing a new response.
-We outline several dimensions of modality interactions based on the types of new information possibly discovered during inference.
+We note an important difference between modality connections and interactions: connections exist within multimodal data itself, whereas interactions only arise when modalities are integrated and processed together to bring a new response.
+In Figure~\cref{fig:interactions}, we provide a high-level illustration of some dimensions of interactions that can exist. \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item \textbf{Interaction information} investigates the type of connected information that is involved in an interaction.
+When an interaction involves shared information common to both modalities, the interaction is \textit{redundant}, while a \textit{non-redundant} interaction is one that does not solely rely on shared information, and instead relies on different ratios of shared, unique, or possibly even synergistic information~\citep{williams2010nonnegative}.

-\begin{enumerate} \item \textbf{Input modalities}: The first dimension studies the number of input modality elements that interact with each other.
-Bimodal interactions involve elements from two modalities, trimodal interactions from three modalities, and high-modal interactions from a larger number of modalities, which may incur challenges in computational complexity and the collection of parallel data.

-\item \textbf{Interaction mechanics}: The second dimension studies the interaction mechanics involved when integrating modality elements for task inference.
-For example, interactions could exist as an additive function $f (x, y) = g_1(x) + g_2(y)$ over unimodal subfunctions $g_1, g_2$~\cite{friedman2008predictive,sorokina2008detecting,tsang2018detecting,tsang2019feature}.
-Similarly, multiplicative interactions involve a function (of order $k$) $f (x,y) = g_1(x) \otimes \mathcal{W} \otimes g_2(y)$ with order $k$ tensor $\mathcal{W}$.
-Interactions that cannot be expressed as additive or multiplicative functions are non-additive or non-multiplicative.
-Beyond multiplicative relations, interaction mechanics could also involve nonlinear, logical, or causal operators, such as two elements interacting through a logical relation, one element causing the other, or the existence of a common cause or effect between two elements during inference.

-\item \textbf{Interaction response} studies how the inferred response changes in the presence of elements from multiple modalities.
-For example, we can say that two elements $x$ and $y$ are \textit{redundant} if they predict the same outputs.
-Multiple redundant elements can provide insurance that the message will be received, correct for possible errors of signal detection and identification, and increase confidence in the common response~\citep{partan1999communication,partan2005issues}.
-On the other hand, two elements $x$ and $y$ are \textit{nonredundant} if they predict different outputs.
-Multiple nonredundant elements provide increased information content; nonredundant components may each play a different functional role (e.g., one may attract attention, and another may transmit more specific information).
-We refer the reader to the survey by~\citet{partan1999communication,partan2005issues} for more details and sub-categorizations.

-\item \textbf{Context}: Finally, the type of modality interaction depends heavily on the prediction task or context.
-For the same set of elements across modalities, different inference tasks can impact the type of interactions involved between input modalities, their mechanics, and the interaction response. \end{enumerate}